natrajwadhai13/devops-playbook/5. Scripting Languages/Shell Scripting/Shell_Scripting_(Bash).md

 ---
 title: "Shell_Scripting_(Bash)"
-nav_order: 1
+nav_order: 2
-parent: "• Linux_Roadmap"
+parent: "• Shell Scripting"
-grand_parent: "Scripting"
+grand_parent: "5.
+Scripting Languages"
 ---
 Here’s a **Bash Scripting Roadmap** specially designed for DevOps engineers like you, with a solid Linux and data center background, and a goal of scaling to 20 LPA packages in top roles.